Autism: Definition, Symptoms, Causes, and Treatment

 Because awareness about autism can help you develop a better understanding about the challenges your child is facing.

 In this guide, we will have a close look on what autism actually is.
 We will also probe into various signs and symptoms, causes, diagnosis and treatment of autism spectrum disorder (ASD).

 What is Autism?

-Autism spectrum disorder (ASD) is an umbrella term which includes a group of neurodevelopmental disorders.
+Autism spectrum disorder (ASD) is an umbrella term that includes a group of neurodevelopmental disorders.

 These disorders have a direct impact on the communication and social interaction of an individual, according to the Center for Disease Control.

-Moreover, we often characterize ASD by a set of stereotyped and repetitive patterns of behavior.
+Moreover, American Psychiatric often characterize ASD by a set of stereotyped and repetitive patterns of behavior.